 Alexandra Buchanan Architecture

-Highvale is sited among native gums on a sloping terrain, elevated on posts to minimise ground disturbance and allow the building to sit lightly within the landscape.
-This raised position frames long views through the tree canopy towards the valley and surrounding hills.
+Highvale House is a contemporary rural residence sited among native gums on a sloping terrain, where the architecture is carefully elevated on posts to minimise ground disturbance and allow the building to sit lightly within the landscape.
+This lifted condition establishes a heightened sense of outlook, framing long views through the tree canopy towards the surrounding valley and distant hills.

 The living areas are characterised by a rich palette of stone and timber offering warmth and richness to the interior.